iotaledger/introduction-docs/docs/guides/hub_guide.md

 > ⚠️ **Attention** ⚠️
 >
-> Before you start migrating with the IOTA Hub, please get in Contact with the responsible manager.
+> Before you start a migration from IOTA Hub get in contact with us so we can assist you in this process.
 >
+> **Contact details:**
+>
-> Manager: Dave de Fijter
+> Dave de Fijter
 >
 > Email: [dave.defijter@iota.org](mailto:dave.defijter@iota.org)
 >